What is actinic keratosis?

 Request an appointment in Boise, Idaho

-If you have an abnormal growth or would like to learn more about actinic keratosis, Boise-based dermatologist Dr. Brooks would be happy to see you in an appointment.
+If you have an abnormal growth or would like to learn more about actinic keratosis, Boise-based dermatologist Dr. Brooks and Sammy would be happy to see you in an appointment.
 Contact Boise Dermatology & Medspa in Idaho online or by phone at (208) 888-0660.